Keloo/dreamcraft.io/_posts/2019-11-01-swiftui-aligments-vertical.md

     }
 }
 ```
 ## Top
 <img src="https://dreamcraft.io/assets/img/alignments/top.png" style="width: 50%; height: 50%"/>​
 ```swift
     HStack(alignment: .top) {...}
 ```
 ## Center
 <img src="https://dreamcraft.io/assets/img/alignments/center.png" style="width: 50%; height: 50%"/>​
 By default, we have a center alignment, and that is why it doesn't differ from our initial example.
 ```swift
     HStack(alignment: .center) {...}
 ```
 Is equal to:
 ```swift
     HStack{...}
 ```
 ## Bottom
 <img src="https://dreamcraft.io/assets/img/alignments/bottom.png" style="width: 50%; height: 50%"/>​
 ```swift
     HStack(alignment: .bottom) {...}
 ```
 ## Last Text Baseline
 <img src="https://dreamcraft.io/assets/img/alignments/lastTextBaseline.png" style="width: 50%; height: 50%"/>​

-In our example, we have Text is our HStack, but if we haven't got one, all views will align as we would pass **.bottom** alignment.
+In our example, we have Text in our HStack, but if we haven't got one, all views will align as we would pass **.bottom** alignment.
 ```swift
     HStack(alignment: .lastTextBaseline) {...}
 ```
 ## First Text Baseline
 <img src="https://dreamcraft.io/assets/img/alignments/firstTextBaseline.png" style="width: 50%; height: 50%"/>​
 As with the last text baseline, if we haven't got ani text in our HStack, then all views will align as we were passed **.bottom** alignment.
 ```swift
     HStack(alignment: .firstTextBaseline) {...}
 ```